 It has already been more than a decade since cryptocurrency became popular.
 Crypto fans and users have been trying out various ways of storing their assets in different wallets.

 Nevertheless, we haven’t witnessed mass crypto adoption due to a number of problems related to blockchain wallets.
-The reason is that they require pretty decent knowledge of digital security features.
+The reason is that they require a pretty decent knowledge of digital security features.
 In addition, it appears to be somewhat impractical to use crypto for small payments and daily retail transactions.

 A JP Morgan survey in 2017 questioned 1,500 U.S. customers and around 800 merchants and sellers in various industries.
-The survey’s goal was to find out their intentions for use of various payment systems in the near future.
+The survey’s goal was to find out their intentions for the use of various payment systems in the near future.

 In 2017, only 16% of U.S. customers could process a transaction with the help of a digital wallet.
 Security risks turned out to be the major reason for the low adoption rate.
 About 36% of merchants were accepting this form of payment.